Coreoz/Plume-admin-ui-angularjs/README.md

 **⚠️ This repository is not maintained anymore.
 AngularJs should not be used for any new project.
-This sample [Plume Admin](https://github.com/Coreoz/Plume) project will be replaced with a React sample project ⚠️**
+This sample [Plume Admin](https://github.com/Coreoz/Plume) project is replaced by [Create Plume React Project](https://github.com/Coreoz/create-plume-react-project) which enables to quickly create a React administration frontend ⚠️**

 Plume Admin UI - AngularJS
 ==========================